mengyeliu/myliu.github.io/README.md

 In this course, students learn the concepts and gain experience in using fundamental technologies for data sciences.
 ## Some topics in class
 ### Image Processing
+ image processing is processing of images using mathematical operations by using any form of signal processing for which the input is an image, a series of images, or a video, such as a photograph or video frame; the output of image processing may be either an image or a set of characteristics or parameters related to the image.

+We did some basic thing about this topic.
+[Details](assignment2.html)
 ## Project
 Our project is about Trump's tweets and we did some analysis about his twitter data.
 [Project](https://kevinxucong.github.io/141B/)